-- (8) a.
+- (15) a.
 I must be a horrible teacher.
-Even if a thousand people register for a course, -20 na èkzamen ne prixodit bolee 20 studentov.

-on exam NEG come-PRES-3SG mo-er 20 students-GEN

-At the exam there are never more than 20 students. - b.
+Even if a thousand people register for a course, -20 na èkzamen ne prixodit bolee 20 studentov. on exam NEG come-PRES-3SG mo-er 20 students-GEN At the exam there are never more than 20 students. - b.
 Never schedule an exam just before Christmas.
 For any course na èkzamen ne prixodit bolee 20 studentov. on exam NEG come-PRES-3SG mo-er 20 students-GEN More than 20 students fail to come to the exam.

-Note: the sentence-final position of the numeral NP is compatible with its right extraposition to a landing site from where it c-commands negation.
-However, the fact that post-verbal numeral NP subjects cannot outscope quantifiers (except with a very marked "bridge" intonation placing contrastive topic stress on the quantifier and forcing it to reconstruct) suggests that overt movement is not to blame.
+The sentence-final position of the numeral NP is compatible with its right extraposition to a landing site from where it c-commands negation.
+However, post-verbal numeral NP subjects cannot outscope quantifiers except with a very marked "bridge" intonation placing contrastive topic stress on the quantifier and forcing it to reconstruct: